brc7/brc7.github.io/_posts/2021-04-11-near-neighbor-problems.md

 #### Fairness

 To see an example of undesirable behavior, suppose we have a dataset where many points are very close together.
 It turns out that we can solve the R-ANN problem - even if we ignore most of the points in the dataset!
-For example, we could delete all of the blue points in the following picture while still providing valid search results [3].
-This is a problem for recommender systems because a search algorithm could unintentionally "shadow ban" certain data points through algorithmic bias.
+For example, we could delete all of the blue points in the following picture while still providing valid search results.[^3] This is a problem for recommender systems because a search algorithm could unintentionally "shadow ban" certain data points through algorithmic bias.

 <img src="/assets/img/2020-04-11/2020-04-11-fair-R-ANN.png" style="display:block; margin-left: auto; margin-right: auto;" width="400">